peifish1124/question_recall_bot/README.md

 	        - training_data
 	          - C3 processed data(for fine-tuning): train_m2_mt5.json
 	- LLM_end_to_end
-   		- inference (change the model to your fine-tuned model & text to your testing context)
+   		- inference (change the model to your fine-tuned model & place the test file at path/to/input.json.)
 	        ```
          	python guanaco_generate.py --model_name_or_path /path/to/Taiwan-LLaMa-folder --adapter_path /path/to/adapter_checkpoint --input_file_path /path/to/input.json  --output_file_path /path/to/output.json
 	        ```